torand/FasterSQL/README.md

 ### Example

-Consider the follow function executing a query using JDBC constructs only:
+Consider the following function executing a query using JDBC constructs only:

 ```java
 ResultSet findPersons(Connection connection) {